-21. Can products of the exact same food composition (identical ingredients and manufacturing method) but distributed in different shapes (e.g. pasta and nuts) be considered as one single product?
+19. Can products of the exact same food composition (identical ingredients and manufacturing method) but distributed in different shapes (e.g. pasta and nuts) be considered as one single product?

 Yes.
 Products of the same food composition but different physical shapes can be considered as a single product.
-However, this will only apply to products marketed under the same brand name.
-Should the company produce these identical products but market them under different brands, these products will then be viewed as separate products.
+However, this will only apply to products marketed under the same brand name and product name.
+Should the company produce these identical products but market them under different brands and product name, these products will then be viewed as separate products.